 - Teams work with different versions of headcount files.
 One team updates a spreadsheet, while the other works with an outdated version.
 Neither team is confident that they have the right information.

-- Both teams plan using outdated data.
+- Both teams plan to use outdated data.
 Without a real-time connection between systems, teams make decisions based on assumptions that may no longer reflect the current reality.

 What’s really going on